juxor/afaq/markdown/secH1.md

 the contenders remained largely a subjective one, a difference of ideas in the evaluation of reality rather than a difference in the realm of action."_ [C.
 Schorske, **German Social Democracy**, p.
-38] By the start of the First World War, the Social Democrats had become so corrupted by its activities in bourgeois institutions they supported its state (and ruling class) and voted for war credits rather than denounce the war as Imperialist slaughter for profits.
+38] By the start of the First World War, the Social Democrats had become so corrupted by their activities in bourgeois institutions they supported its state (and ruling class) and voted for war credits rather than denounce the war as Imperialist slaughter for profits.
 Clearly, Bakunin was proved right. (see also [section